 For users who have an AMD dedicated graphics card, here is a guide on How to Configure Switchable Graphics using Radeon Settings.

-Hopefully you’re able to solve Oculus Link black screen with one of the fixes above.
+Hopefully you’re able to solve Oculus Link black screen/not working with one of the fixes above.
 If you have further questions or suggestions, please feel free to leave a comment below.